Call for papers (Main track)

 Submitted papers should adopt a rigorous approach to address any questions related to the above topics.
 Moreover, they should clearly establish the research contribution, its relevance, and its relation to prior research.

 We solicit papers (PDF file) of up to 6 pages + 1 page for references, submitted through the EasyChair system.
 All submissions must be made in the appropriate format (see the provided templates here), and within the specified length limit; formatting templates can be found on the conference website.
 Review will be double-blind, so authors should remove identifying information from their papers.
 However, authors should report their primary discipline(s) on the first page.
+After the seventh page, we will allow appendices of unlimited length, but reviewers are not expected to read any of the material in appendices.
+Therefore, the first 6+1 pages of the paper should be completely self-contained; figures, proofs (or proof sketches), etc. that are key to understanding the paper should be included in them; and excessive reference to appendices should be avoided.

 We expect papers submitted by researchers of several disciplines (AI, computer science, philosophy, economics, law, policy, and others).
 The program committee includes members that are experts in all the relevant areas, to ensure appropriate review of papers.